-The firmness or softness of a latex topper is expressed by ILD.
+ILD expresses the firmness or softness of a latex topper.
 The higher the number, the firmer the topper.
 However, the feel will vary depending on your mattress.
 Even if you use the softest latex topper on a firm mattress, it may still feel more supportive than if you used a firm topper on a soft mattress.

 Your Old Mattress Is Uncomfortable

 You can breathe new life into an old mattress with a mattress topper.
 Many old mattresses lose their ability to adequately support you because the layer at the top has deteriorated.
 Even if the mattress was exceptionally firm when you got it, it could become softer as the surfaces deteriorates.

 You might also start to feel springs through the top layer of an old mattress.
 While they provide some support, they can also feel lumpy.
 You can add a structured layer of cushioning back to the top layer of your mattress with a good topper.

 If you wake up drenched in sweat many nights, your mattress may be to blame.
 Generally, it’s the memory foam that tops many mattresses which retains body heat.
 According to SFGate, memory foam uses heat to mold itself to your body’s shape.
 The problem with that is you might feel a warm spot long after you’ve left the bed.
 The lack of air flow in the foam prevents your body heat from dissipating.
 Memory foam slowly envelops your body as you sink into it, creating a pocket of heat.

 Latex is more responsive.
 It moves as you do, springing back into shape to support your weight as you shift in bed.
 Many latex mattress toppers are constructed with channels that let air circulate.
 A thick topper can alleviate issues with night sweats.

 Extending A Mattresses Lifespan